AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 x+ y\cdot \frac{p}{q} +  y\cdot (1-\frac{p}{q}) = x+y
 $$

-Since the protocol is fully hedged by Hedging Agents with perpetual futures, the protocol will manage to sustain convertibility and keep the stablecoins stable.
+Since the protocol is fully hedged by Hedging Agents with perpetual futures, it can sustain convertibility and keep the stablecoins stable.

 ## Is there a cost for holding perpetual futures as a HA?